Amartya-Roy/Aryabhatt-O/README.md

 - 🌱 I’m currently learning **Deep Learning Theory and Empirical Process Theory and Application and Julia**

-- 📝 I regularly write articles on https://mrbublaroy1998.medium.com/
+- 📝 I used to write articles on https://mrbublaroy1998.medium.com/

 - 💬 Ask me about **Mathematical Intuition of Machine Learning Algorithms**